DHA License for Doctors: A Complete Registration Guide

 9. Ineligibility Due to Nationality or Status

-What is the process for a Doctor disqualified to obtain a DHA medical license?
+What is the process for a Doctor disqualified from obtaining a DHA license?

 The process for a Doctor who has been disqualified by the DHA has several methods due to different reasons of disapproval beyond failing the required exam.
-To resolve these issues, applicants should first ensure behind the rejection.
+To resolve these issues, applicants should first ensure that they understand the reason behind the rejection.
 If disqualified due to exam failure in all three 3 attempts, a final 4th attempt may be taken under another UAE authority like MOHAP.

 Identify the Reason for Disqualification